What is a rotator cuff repair?

 After surgery you will be taken to the recovery room for observation.
-Your recovery process will vary depending on the type of anesthesia that is given and the type of surgery that is performed.
-The circulation and sensation of the arm will be monitored.
+Your recovery process will vary depending on the type of anesthesia that is given and the type of surgery that’s done.
+The circulation and sensation of your arm will be monitored.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.

 You may be given an immobilizer or sling before you go home.

-Once you are home, it is important to keep the surgical area clean and dry.
-Your doctor will give you specific bathing instructions.
+Once you’re home, it’s important to keep the surgical area clean and dry.
+Your healthcare provider will give you specific bathing instructions.
 The stitches or surgical staples will be removed during a follow-up office visit.

 To help reduce swelling, you may be asked to apply an ice bag to the shoulder several times per day for the first few days.
-You should keep the sling or immobilizer on as directed by your doctor.
+You should keep the sling or immobilizer on as directed by your healthcare provider.

-Your doctor will arrange for an exercise program to help you regain muscle strength, flexibility, and function of your shoulder.
+Your healthcare provider will arrange for an exercise rehabilitation program to help you regain muscle strength, flexibility, and function of your shoulder.

 Redness, swelling, bleeding, or other drainage from the incision site